‘General Hospital’ May Sweeps Spoilers: Ryan Returns To Port Charles As Ava, Laura, & Kevin Work Together

-Lots of juicy General Hospital spoilers for the upcoming May sweeps are emerging and fans have a lot to look forward to over the next month or so.
-As everybody has seen this week, Ava is convinced that Ryan is alive and Laura persuaded Kevin to pretend to be Ava’s boyfriend in hopes of luring Ryan back to town.
+Lots of juicy General Hospital spoilers for the upcoming May sweeps are emerging, and fans have a lot to look forward to over the next month or so.
+As everybody has seen this week, Ava is convinced that Ryan is alive, and Laura persuaded Kevin to pretend to be Ava’s boyfriend in hopes of luring Ryan back to town.
 Apparently, this plan may work.

 Laura will also connect with Robert as this all proceeds.
 General Hospital spoilers reveal that Laura and Robert will partner up in some sense to try to find Ryan.
 Of course, viewers know that Jordan is also sending Curtis off to Niagara Falls to try to find the missing psychopath as well, so it’ll be interesting to see who gets a line on him first.

 Until now, it’s seemed increasingly likely that Ryan is still alive, but it hasn’t been revealed for certain.
-However, General Hospital spoilers indicate that indeed, it will soon be confirmed that Ryan is still alive.
+However, General Hospital spoilers indicate that it will soon be confirmed that Ryan is still alive.

 Kevin reaches out to Ava gets more than he bargained for.
 Will he be willing to step in where Scott wouldn't?